YeyaSwizaw/compiler-construction/README.md

 ## Compilation

-The only dependency is Core, which can be installed using opam:
+There are two dependancies, which can easily be installed using opam:

 ```
 # opam install core
+# opam install ansiterminal
 ```

 A Makefile is provided for easy compilation of both the compiler and the tests: